 Employee Values: All employees of the City of Mesa are expected to uphold and exhibit the City's shared employee values of Knowledge, Respect, and Integrity.

 Minimum Qualifications Required.
 Graduation from high school or GED.
-Any combination of training, education, and experience equivalent to at least one year of work experience handling 911 calls at a Primary Public Safety Answering Point (PSAP), also known as a 911 Center, or a Secondary PSAP; OR completion of the Mesa Police Department Public Safety 911 Operator classroom training program; OR any combination of training, education, or experience equivalent to considerable (3 - 5 years) experience in public contact or customer service experience.
-Experience with computer data entry and/or in dealing with emergency traffic.
-Must successfully pass CritiCall test prior to hire or promotion date.
+Any combination of training, education, and experience equivalent to at least one year of work experience in communications involving one or more of the following areas: dispatching fire/emergency medical services or dispatching police services at a Primary Public Safety Answering Point (PSAP) also known as a 911 Center.
+Experience with computer data entry and/or dealing with emergency traffic.
+Must successfully pass Criticall test prior to hire or promotion date.

 Special Requirements.
 Candidates given a conditional job offer will be required to successfully complete a hearing test.
 Because of the confidential, sensitive nature of information handled, successful completion of a background investigation, polygraph testing, and psychological examination are required.

 Substance Abuse Testing.
-Due to the safety and/or security sensitive nature of this classification, individuals shall be subject to pre-employment or pre-placement alcohol, drug and/or controlled substance testing as outlined in City policy and procedures.
+Due to the safety and/or security sensitive nature of this classification, individuals shall be subject to pre-employment/pre-placement alcohol, drug and/or controlled substance testing as outlined in City policy and procedures.

 - Link to Job Description